top of page

 Inducted as a member of The Theatre Conspiracy Playwrights under the leadership of Bill Taylor, Artistic Director of Theatre Conspiracy, Fort Myers, Florida.
 I completed David Mamet’s enjoyable on-line Master Class in playwriting and I’m a member of The Dramatists Guild of America.

-I received “Best Short Story Award” from the Florida Weekly’s annual writing competition for “The Lesson.”
-This story also won first place from the Gulf Shores Writer’s Association, of which I am a member.
+I received “Short Story Awards” from the Florida Weekly’s annual writing competitions and from the Gulf Shores Writer’s Association, of which I am a member.
 These awards granted a seat at the Florida Gulf Coast University Sanibel Writer’s Conference twice.

 I’m a graduate of the University of Wisconsin, with a B.A. in Arts Management.